 Welcome to Crimson Class!

 Crimson Class is a Year 1 class of 30 pupils taught by Ms Smith Monday to Friday and Ms Proctor on Thursday.
-We have a fantastic teaching assistant called Claire who helps to support the learning in Crimson Class throughout the week.
+We have a fantastic teaching assistant called Sylvie who helps to support the learning in Crimson Class throughout the week.

 Crimson class is a wonderful, colourful, happy classroom for us to learn in.
 We have a comfy reading area, a role play, and a large carpet space with an accessible interactive white board.
 We also get the opportunity to work in our outside space.
 We work in several different groups throughout the week and have a new talk partner regularly so that everybody gets the opportunity to work with a variety of classmates.